Point processes of the Poisson-Skellam family: Generalized Skellam family

 \begin{remark}[Countable $\mathcal{I}$] We point out that in the case of $\mathcal{I}$ with a countable number of elements, the above results hold if we add some hypotheses which allow convergence and exchangeability of integrals and series.

-From Theorem \ref{teoremaDefinzioniEquivalentiSkellamGeneralizzato} it is clear that we need a condition on the rates functions and for the convergence of the probability generating function.
-Indeed, $\mathcal{I}$ can contain both positive and negative elements, creating problems when it is unbounded.
-One can assume the following hypotheses,
+From Theorem \ref{teoremaDefinzioniEquivalentiSkellamGeneralizzato} it is clear that we need a condition on the rate functions and for the convergence of the probability generating function.
+Let us consider the process in a finite time interval $[0,T]$, with $T>0$.
+One can assume that there exists $\varepsilon\in (0,1)$ such that